 This spooky residence is filled with tales of ghosts reflected in mirrors, guests who have difficulty breathing in certain rooms, and a mysterious energy that zaps power from watches and cell phones whenever visitors are in the vicinity.

-In fact, the house is so intriguing that it’s been featured on “Ghost Hunters”, HGTV’s “If Walls Could Talk”, the History Channel, the Wall Street Journal, Condé Nast, USA Today, and in my own Savannah First-Timer’s Guide.
+In fact, the house is thought to be so haunted that it’s been featured on “Ghost Hunters”, HGTV’s “If Walls Could Talk”, the History Channel, the Wall Street Journal, Condé Nast, USA Today, and in my own Savannah First-Timer’s Guide.

 Let’s see what makes it so intriguing…